mathie/mathie.github.io/_drafts/two-factor-authentication.markdown

 factors.
 It’s not just two passwords (which you write on the same Post-It note), or two door keys (which you keep them on the same keyring), which isn’t much more secure than one.

+Given that we understand two factors are better than one, how does that work in practice?
+We need to enable "two-factor authentication" on all the web apps we want to trust (at least those who implement it!).
+Most (UK, at least) banks support this by supplying their customers with a Chip & PIN reader.
+This is a small, battery-powered, device that can communicate with the chip on your credit card.
+When you supply with Chip & PIN reader with a valid PIN for your card (which combines something you have -- the card -- with something you know -- the PIN) then it responds with a unique code which demonstrates your knowledge.
+This code is, helpfully, short enough that you can then type it into a web form to confirm that you are who you claim to be.

+Unless you're a credit card provider, though, it's difficult to justify the cost of issuing unique cards -- which, if I recall correctly from University days, run JVM byte code -- and card readers.
+On the plus side, most people have mobile phones, and there are a couple of standard protocols that enable apps on disconnected devices to generate codes that are suitable for two-factor authentication.
+The actual details of these protocols are well beyond the scope of this article, but suffice to say they're "good enough" to be trusted by security professionals.
+Which is good enough for me.
+Mostly, they rely on a universal concept of the current time (within a minute or so).